 Presented at the International Conference on Social and Behavioural Sciences, 14-16 March, 2017, Singapore.

-Perceptions are shifting.
-Spirituality and integration can no longer be ignored or separated in the therapeutic domain as mounting research evidence is indicating the positive link between spirituality and health and wellness.
+As such, perceptions are shifting.
+Spirituality and integration can no longer be ignored or separated in the therapeutic domain.
+Mounting research evidence is indicating the positive link between spirituality and health.

-Raw data from a pilot study conducted in the United States indicated a growing number of health professionals are engaging to some extent in integrative practice.
-A spiritually integrated practice with Falun Gong is an emergent approach and still in its embryonic stage.
+Raw data from a pilot study conducted in the United States indicated a growing number of health professionals are engaging in integrative practice.
+A spiritually integrated practice with Falun Gong is an emergent approach.
+However, it is still in its embryonic stage.

-Keywords: meditation, mindfulness, Falun Dafa, Falun Gong, integration
+Keywords: meditation, mindfulness, Falun Dafa, Falun Gong, counseling integration

 Thank you for your interest in my work.
 Please email me at [email protected], if you wish to have a copy of the PPT notes for this conference presentation and/or any of my other presentations.